 S pontaneity, Awareness, Concentration and Trust.
 In this class, you will get in touch with your natural instincts and impulses, learn to take risks, building a sense of trust and support with your fellow students and yourself.

 Time will be spent working on the final demonstration providing students the opportunity to apply knowledge acquired in the other courses.
-The week will culminate with the students’ demonstration presentation in the Vivian Davis Michael’s Theatre.
+The week will culminate with the students’ demonstration presentation.